 Power Outage Protection

 State code requires additional protection from a physical disconnect, or power shut-off.
 It is installed between the AC Breaker Panel in your home and the electricity grid.
-This equipment is provided by Ross Solar as part of your system installation.
+This equipment is provided by Con Edison Solutions as part of your system installation.

 The Electricity Grid

 The electricity grid is the system which delivers electricity from power generators to power users.
 For the owner of a solar power system, the grid can, in effect, be an energy storage device, since you are sending excess power into it when your solar power system is producing electricity, and you can draw electricity from the grid when your solar power system is not producing.

 Net metering is a program available in some states that provides credits to you for supplying excess electricity from your solar power system into the grid.